-36. Market Vectors-Agribusiness ETF (MOO): This fund provides exposure to publicly traded companies worldwide that derive at least 50% of their revenues from the business of agriculture.
-Though it is only a few years old, its assets have been surging in recent years to make it one of the most popular agricultural products.
+- Market Vectors-Agribusiness ETF (MOO): This fund provides exposure to publicly-traded companies worldwide that derive at least 50% of their revenues from the business of agriculture.

-38. DJ-UBS Grains Total Return Sub-Index ETN (JJG): This ETN is a futures-based product that focuses exclusively on one sector of the agricultural industry; grains.
+- DJ-UBS Grains Total Return Sub-Index ETN (JJG): This ETN is a futures-based product that focuses exclusively on one sector of the agricultural industry, grains.
 JJG invests in corn, soybeans, and wheat, which are all commodities that often receive minimal weighting in broad-based agricultural or commodity products.

-39. DJ-UBS Agriculture Sub-Index Total Return ETN (JJA): JJA invests in seven futures contracts on agricultural commodities, including corn, soybeans, wheat, sugar, soybean oil, coffee, and cotton.
-This ETN trades more than 22,000 shares daily with over $131 million in assets.
+- DJ-UBS Agriculture Sub-Index Total Return ETN (JJA): JJA invests in seven futures contracts on agricultural commodities: corn, soybeans, wheat, sugar, soybean oil, coffee, and cotton.

-40. DJ-UBS Livestock Total Return Sub-Index ETN (COW): This ETF employs a futures-based strategy to invest in both lean hogs and live cattle.
-The fund has over $96 million in assets and an average daily volume topping 50,000 in the trailing three month period.
+- DJ-UBS Livestock Total Return Sub-Index ETN (COW): This ETF employs a futures-based strategy to invest in both lean hogs and live cattle.

-41. Corn Fund (CORN): This fund is a next-generation commodity product that offers exposure to a number of different corn futures contract.
-Investors will note that with fees of 1.42%, CORN is one of the most expensive ETFs in the space.
+- Corn Fund (CORN): This fund is a next-generation commodity product that offers exposure to a number of different corn futures contract.

-42. Dow Jones-UBS Cotton Total Return Sub-Index ETN (BAL): BAL invests in front-month cotton futures and as such, should be used as more of a trading instrument rather than a buy and hold product.
-Though 2011 was hard on this ETF, it is already up over 8% on the year.
+- Dow Jones-UBS Cotton Total Return Sub-Index ETN (BAL): BAL invests in front-month cotton futures and as such, should be used as more of a trading instrument rather than a buy-and-hold product.

-43. Rogers Intl Commodity Agric ETN (RJA): This product represents the value of a basket of 20 agricultural commodity futures contracts including corn, wheat, cotton, and many others.
-Despite its low assets of just $48 million, the fund maintains an average daily volume of nearly 450,000.
+- Rogers Intl Commodity Agric ETN (RJA): This product represents the value of a basket of 20 agricultural commodity futures contracts including corn, wheat and cotton.

-45. Dow Jones-UBS Sugar Sub-Index Total Return ETN (SGG): Another futures-based product, SGG currently maintains a single futures contract for sugar.
-The fund has nearly $35 million in assets and boasts a 103% return in the last 3 years.
+- Dow Jones-UBS Sugar Sub-Index Total Return ETN (SGG): Another futures-based product, SGG consists of a single futures contract for sugar.

-47. Dow Jones-UBS Cocoa Total Return Sub-Index ETN (NIB): Another in the line of iPath’s futures products, NIB tracks cocoa futures while charging fees of 75 basis points.
+- Dow Jones-UBS Cocoa Total Return Sub-Index ETN (NIB): Another in the line of iPath’s futures products, NIB tracks cocoa futures.

-49. MLCX Grains Index TR ETN (GRU): This fund tracks an index that is designed to provide a benchmark for the grains sector and for investment in commodities as an asset class.
-The fund is comprised of futures contracts on corn, soybeans, soybean oil, and wheat.
+- MLCX Grains Index TR ETN (GRU): This fund tracks an index that is designed to provide a benchmark for the grains sector and for investment in commodities as an asset class.
+The fund comprises futures contracts on corn, soybeans, soybean oil, and wheat.

-50. E-TRACS UBS Bloomberg CMCI Agric ETN (UAG): This ETN represents the collateralized returns from a basket of 10 futures contracts representing the agricultural sector.
-UAG is another fund in danger of closing, with just $13.5 million in assets and a daily volume averaging less than 7,000 in the trailing month.
+- E-TRACS UBS Bloomberg CMCI Agric ETN (UAG): This ETN represents the collateralized returns from a basket of 10 futures contracts representing the agricultural sector.

 Disclosure: No positions at time of writing.